Updated: Dec 5, 2021

 Known: A known donor is a person who will donate sperm to you in order for you to become pregnant.
 This is usually a close friend or a family member of your other half.
 Currently, Irish clinics are not facilitating known donors.
 They believe the lack of legislation in this area is too risky.
 The only way to use a known donor at the moment is through at-home insemination.

 Identifiable: An identifiable donor is a type of donor who is unknown to you.
-However, he has consented to the fertility clinic to hold his information on a donor registry.
+However, they have consented to the fertility clinic to hold their information on a donor registry.
 This information can then be accessed by the donor-conceived child once they reach the age of 18.

 WHAT IS AT-HOME INSEMINATION?